 Keep a Pain Journal

 Memories fade over time.
 Car accident victims may even suffer from amnesia or a loss of consciousness and cannot remember everything about the accident.
 Insurance companies will need to know how long you’ve been in pain with injuries from the car accident.
 It can be difficult to remember all the details, especially if you sustained multiple types of injuries.

 Providing answers that are inaccurate will damage your credibility and could harm your case.
 It’s critical to have a pain diary that you update regularly.
 A pain diary is a written account that demonstrates how the accident has impacted your life.
 These details can help support your claim for compensation.

-Medical records and all documents you receive from your doctors, therapists, and other health care providers represent a timeline of your recovery.
+Medical records and all documents you receive from your doctors, therapists, and other healthcare providers represent a timeline of your recovery.
 This timeline includes the initial diagnosis, treatment plan, and stages of recovery.
-When a doctor reviews your documents, they can see how much progress you made.
+When a doctor reviews your documents, they can see how much progress you have made.
 These documents can also be a valuable source of evidence when you file an injury claim.

-If you have been hurt in a car accident in Austin, the highly skilled and compassionate injury attorneys at Loewy Law Firm are ready to help.
+If you have been hurt in a car accident, the highly skilled and compassionate Austin personal injury attorneys at Loewy Law Firm are ready to help.

 For over 15 years, we have fought on behalf of injured clients in Austin and the surrounding areas.
-No matter the circumstances of the accident, our Austin car accident lawyers will take the time to get to know you and your case.
-We will fight to protect your rights and seek the full and fair compensation you deserve.
+No matter the circumstances of the accident, our Austin accident lawyers will take the time to get to know you and your case.
+Our team will fight to protect your rights and seek the full and fair compensation you deserve.
 Contact now for a free and confidential consultation.